Coming Soon: Shiva is Satisfied

 A collection of fictions, mostly very short stories, modest, generally straight forward, as serious as flowers, a penny garden.

 The Penny Garden is one of Congemi’s collections of short stories.
 Find out more on the Short Stories page.

 A man of his times–anxiety ridden, neurotic, feeling beset by others, searching for meaning (Millennium Blues)

 But with 9/11 everything changed exponentially, Anxiety shot through our veins and a great weight descended upon our shoulders.
 The anxiety and weight in turn caused a kind of numbness, or at least a slowing down, if not outright paralysis.
 Perhaps above all, reality seemed broken into pieces.
 Life had been difficult enough, was difficult enough, but now things were much tougher.
 (Millennium Dawn)

 Then the times seemed even worse than at first.
 The future seemed no friend at all to us, with calamities following hard upon each other.
 Was this to be our destiny?
 Was there to be no deliverance?
 When not utterly withdrawing from life, we looked to long term solutions, fought harder.
 And, too, as if a blessing, a political figure appeared on the horizon.
 (Millennium Rose)

-Find out more about all three novels, Millennium Blues, Millennium Dawn, and Millennium Rose, by clicking the covers above.
+To find out more about all three novels, Millennium Blues, Millennium Dawn, and Millennium Rose, click here.